the-mac/TheBoardLibrary/README.md

 <h5>
 ![ChessWars](https://lh5.ggpht.com/jXByrzsaDxRo23cinCcnGJv7jDBrJiaeSlJWGl5jYrKnBDFDEkQ7KnLffQW5OfO8D2A=h900)

-The library runs on Android 2.2 (Level 8), or Froyo for all you snack lovers out there.
-So please make sure when building your own version of the library to have that SDK (2.2) installed in your Android SDK Manager.

 What you should know before getting started...
 ===============
 The Board Library project is extendable to any 64+ square board game of your choosing, and is currently using (or planned to use) Android features such as <a href="http://developer.android.com/guide/topics/connectivity/bluetooth.html">Bluetooth</a>,